I was invited recently to speak about why I feel women, as a group, should be thinking bigger.

 I started my journey to empower women five years ago when I decided not to go through with an arranged marriage in a very conservative society in my home in Tunisia.
 I realized that I deserve better than to be considered an extra piece of furniture in a fancy house or an accessory for a man to use as another piece of bling.

 Believe it or not, out of everyone I know, my mother was the most disappointed and frustrated with me.
-She told me I will end up regretting it.
-Everyone I know seems to think, “What’s wrong with you, girl?”
-My answer is,” I have no intention to spend my whole life living and never really live a single day for myself, as I wish to, and as I deserve to”.
+She told me I would end up regretting it.
+Everyone, I know seems to think, “What’s wrong with you, girl?”
+My answer is,” I have no intention to spend my whole life living and never really live a single day for myself, as I wish to, and as I deserve to.”

 We, the women, are educated and raised with the values of our mothers.
 We are expected to accept low positions in the workplace—higher than we used to—but we give all of ourselves to our profession and our families, our parents, our husbands, our children … It’s expected, it’s required, and despite all of our struggles and the awareness we have been able to raise, even men still cannot understand why we keep accepting this and how hard to handle it.